A Quiet Place-2018

 Grade: B+

-With a science fiction slant and a “quiet” sensibility, the film is a good offering with ample jumps and frights that fit with the story rather than being added unnecessarily.
+The film is a good offering with a science fiction slant and a “quiet” sensibility.
+It has ample jumps and frights that fit the story rather than being added unnecessarily.

-In the year 2020, most of the human population has been decimated by vicious creatures called “Death Angels”, who have a hypersensitive hearing- they cannot see but pounce on their prey at every sound made.
-Thus the survivors must either whisper or communicate non-verbally.
+In the year 2020, most of the human population was decimated by vicious creatures called “Death Angels”, who have hypersensitive hearing- they cannot see but pounce on their prey at every sound made.
+Thus, the survivors must either whisper or communicate nonverbally.

-An intelligent couple, Lee (Krasinski) and Evelyn Abbott (Blunt), an engineer and a doctor have managed to survive with their two children, Regan and Marcus, their youngest son Beau having been killed after his toy rocket accidentally goes off.
-The family exists on a farm in upstate New York having created intricate ways to ward off the creatures but live in constant fear of impending doom.
+An intelligent couple, Lee (Krasinski) and Evelyn Abbott (Blunt), an engineer and a doctor, have managed to survive with their two children, Regan and Marcus, their youngest son, Beau, having been killed after his toy rocket accidentally goes off.

-As Evelyn is now pregnant and due to give birth any day, in addition to Regan’s deafness, Lee attempt to create a mock ear to enable her to hear.
-One evening he decides to take Marcus out to hunt while Regan visits Beau’s grave.
-When Evelyn goes into labor she steps on a sharp nail, dropping a picture that alerts a nearby creature.
+As Evelyn is now pregnant and due to give birth any day, in addition to Regan’s deafness, Lee attempts to create a mock ear to enable her to hear.
+One evening, he takes Marcus to hunt while Regan visits Beau’s grave.
+When Evelyn enters labor, she steps on a sharp nail, dropping a picture that alerts a nearby creature.

-The remainder of the film (only ninety minutes in length) is spent with Evelyn alone in peril as the rest of the family makes efforts to save her with some eventual dire results, both before and after the baby is born.
+The remainder of the film (only ninety minutes) is spent with Evelyn alone in peril as the rest of the family tries to save her with some eventual dire results, both before and after the baby is born.

-A Quiet Place immediately stands out as a unique film- especially for horror- by using sign language and sub-titles to show not only the characters communicating with each other but also to the audience.
-This tactic is successful at immediately getting the viewer absorbed in Abbott’s world and the hurdles they face.
+A Quiet Place immediately stands out as a unique film, especially for horror.
+It uses sign language and subtitles to show the characters communicating with each other and the audience.
+This tactic successfully absorbs the viewer into Abbott’s world and the hurdles they face.

-This unconventional approach gives the film more depth than a standard horror film would normally have and is tremendously effective.
+This unconventional approach gives the film more depth than a standard horror film would usually have and is tremendously effective.

-Such marvels are Blunt and Krasinski as the protective and clever parents that I fell in love with both characters almost immediately and bought them as a palpable couple.
-This is no stretch considering the two stars are dating in real life, but alas their chemistry works well in the film and they make a believable team.
+Blunt and Krasinski are such marvels, as they are protective and clever parents, that I immediately fell in love with both characters and bought them as a palpable couple.
+This is no stretch considering the two stars are dating in real life, but their chemistry works well in the film and makes a believable team.

-Both Lee and Evelyn will do whatever it takes to protect their brood, and after a lovely day of foraging for supplies in an abandoned grocery store, we feel heartbreak when their youngest is annihilated by the savage creature.
+Both Lee and Evelyn will do whatever it takes to protect their brood.
+After a lovely day of foraging for supplies in an abandoned grocery store, we feel heartbreak when the savage creature annihilates their youngest.

-Lee, and Krasinski looking perfectly hunky in his beard and muscles, falls into the hero/Dad role nicely while Blunt gives an emotional bravado performance worthy almost of an Oscar nomination if this were a different genre.
+Lee, with Krasinski looking perfectly hunky in his beard and muscles, falls into the hero/Dad role nicely.
+At the same time, Blunt gives an emotional bravado performance worthy of almost an Oscar nomination if this were a different genre.

-The “creature” is a strong element of the film but suffers some misses as well.
-Careful not to be too amateurish looking or too obviously heavy on the CGI effects, the fastness and ferocious nature are effective.
+The “creature” is a strong element of the film, but also suffers from missteps.
+Be careful not to be too amateurish-looking or heavy on the CGI effects; the fastness and ferocious nature are effective.

-However, no apparent motivation is ever given nor an explanation of how they came to exist is mentioned.
-Perhaps a sequel will give more depth?
-Regardless, I wanted to know more about the backstory of the creature.
+However, no apparent motivation is ever given, and no explanation of how they came to exist is mentioned.
+Perhaps a sequel will provide more depth.
+Regardless, I wanted to know more about the creature’s backstory.
 And how did Abbott’s hold out so long when no others did?

 A Quiet Place succeeds as a frightful film with depth and intelligence.
-Perhaps working better as an independent film (it could have been edgier) with more grit and less polish from the creature, the film was released by Paramount Pictures.
+Although Paramount Pictures released the film, it may have worked better as an independent film (it could have been edgier) with more grit and less polish from the creature.

-Nonetheless, Krasinski is off to a great start as a director and leading man with an impressive horror effort containing nice scares and little gore.
+Nonetheless, Krasinski is off to a great start as a director and leading man with an impressive horror effort containing nice scares and slight gore.

 Oscar Nominations: Best Film Editing